Causal Zap

 Controls

-Click, tap, or press the jump key to make your cube jump over spikes, gaps, and other hazards.
+• Click, tap, or press the jump key to make your icon jump over spikes, gaps, and other hazards.

-Time each input carefully, because your character moves forward automatically and late jumps usually end in instant regret.
+• Time every input carefully, because your character moves forward automatically and late jumps usually end the run immediately.

 Core rules

-Your character keeps moving on its own, so the main challenge is hitting jumps at the exact right moment through each obstacle pattern.
+• Your icon keeps moving on its own, so the main challenge is reading obstacle patterns and jumping at the exact right moment.

 Goal

-Reach the end of each level in one run without crashing into spikes, walls, or traps.
+Reach the end of each level in one clean run without crashing into spikes, walls, or other hazards.

 Tips & tricks

-If a section has repeated single spikes with low ceilings, do not hold your input or mash in panic.
-Use quick, light taps to keep your jumps low and controlled.
-Longer presses add extra height, which is exactly how you bonk the ceiling or overjump into the next obstacle like the level set a trap specifically for you.
+When a section has repeated single spikes or low ceilings, do not hold your input or mash in panic.
+Quick, controlled taps keep your jumps lower and cleaner.
+Long presses often send you too high and turn a safe section into a crash.

-A portal is only half the problem.
-The real danger is what spawns immediately after it.
-On practice attempts, pay attention to where you come out and what the first jump or landing looks like after the transformation.
-If you memorize the exit timing instead of just surviving the portal, those ugly back-to-back deaths start disappearing.
+The portal itself is rarely the real problem.
+The dangerous part is what appears right after it.
+On repeat attempts, pay attention to the first obstacle, jump, or landing after each transformation.
+Once you learn the exit timing, those ugly back-to-back deaths start disappearing.

 Why it’s fun

-Music, motion, and precise jumps click together in a way that makes beating even one brutal section feel ridiculously satisfying.
+• Music, motion, and precision line up in a way that makes even a small improvement feel satisfying.

 FAQ